freebirdjs/freebird-base/docs/NetcoreBuild.md

 To set panel information for a gadget, use its method `gad.set('panel', panelInfoObj)` to do this.

 ### gad.set('panel', panelInfoObj)

+* Panel information means that an object seems to have a brand to show what it is.
+The object `panelInfoObj` currently has only two fields.
+One is `classId`  and the other is `profile`. `classId` is optional.
+Because it will show what the gadget is. e.g., a lamp, a temperature sensor, or a power switch.

 | Property     | Type    | Mandatory | Description                                   |
 |--------------|---------|-----------|-----------------------------------------------|